Escalating / Middle East

 Turkey-trained Somali National Army units, produced through Ankara's Mogadishu military base.

-US special forces and airstrike architecture provides intelligence fusion and targeting support.
+US special forces and airstrike architecture provides intelligence fusion and precision targeting support to federal forces, with 500+ strikes since 2007.

-AU Mission (ATMIS/AUSSOM) troop contributors from Ethiopia, Kenya, Burundi, and Uganda provide the multinational peacekeeping layer.
+AU Mission (ATMIS/AUSSOM) troop contributors from Ethiopia, Kenya, Burundi, and Uganda supply the bulk of peacekeeping presence.

-Egypt's expanding Horn of Africa footprint, anchored in diplomacy, infrastructure finance, and AU stabilization participation.
+Egypt's expanding Horn footprint, anchored in anti-Ethiopia diplomacy and AU stabilization participation.

 Battle Deaths